-1. They were at the wrong exhibition
+1. You were at the wrong exhibition

 The vast majority of visitors haven’t come to the exhibition to see your business.
 They probably don’t even know who you are or what you do.
 Which means that there is absolutely no point in throwing up a generic poster or pop-up stand.
 You need to refine your offering and make it relevant to the visitors at this specific exhibition.

-3. They didn’t capture enough leads
+3. You didn’t capture enough leads

-4. They didn’t follow up the leads
+4. You didn’t follow up the leads

 I recently worked one-to-one with a web development company helping them plan their exhibition strategy for a new product they were launching.
 We started talking about the firm’s previous experience of exhibitions and I asked how many leads they’d generated in the past.
 “Not many” was the response.
-And so I asked how much business they had generated from those leads “Erm… I’m not sure” came the reply “they’re still in the shoebox from last year.”
+And so I asked how much business they had generated from those leads “Erm… I’m not sure” came the reply, "they’re still in the shoebox from last year.”

 Failure to follow up leads is an absolutely heinous crime!
 No wonder they didn’t win any business.
 Meanwhile, their competitors were busy contacting all the show visitors and potential clients went for the easy option: the company that kept in touch.

-5. Their stand looked uninspiring
+5. Your stand was uninspiring

 You cannot underestimate the importance of making sure your stand looks fabulous.
 Your stand is your shop window for the day.
 It’s how your potential clients will judge you.
 If your stand looks like you’ve penny-pinched and thrown it together at the last minute, what does that say about how you’re going to handle your customers?

-6. Their marketing literature let them down
+6. Your marketing literature let you down

 I once visited an exhibition where a courier was sharing a stand with an electrician.
 The stand was a curious mix of day-glo A4 posters from the courier, and plugs and wires on the electricians’ half.
 It was hard to see the link between the two businesses, and not only did the stand lack polish, the marketing literature this courier was handing out did not do justice to his professionalism and passion for customer service.
 Sadly he is no longer in business.
 Your marketing literature is all people have to remember you by.
 Get it wrong at your peril!

-7. They didn’t have a clear objective for the event
+7. You didn’t have a clear objective

-8. They didn’t look welcoming or friendly
+8. You didn’t look welcoming or friendly

 How many exhibitions have you been to where the staff are huddled together chatting?
 Or eating?
 Or on the phone?
 I could go on, but you get the picture.
 As a visitor, exhibition stands can be intimidating.
 Do we dare cross that threshold?
 Are the staff going to bully me into buying something I don’t want?
 If you want to encourage people onto your stand, don’t do anything that will put them off.

-9. They didn’t have enough take-away literature
+9. You didn’t have enough take-away literature

 I recently caught up with a client of ours who had just had a particularly successful exhibition.
 She runs a jewellery company and had arranged for a hairdresser to come to the stand to demonstrate how jewellery and hair could work well together.
-This was a fantastic approach that generated crowds of people and doubled their sales from her last event.
+This was a fantastic approach that generated crowds of people and doubled their sales from their last event.
 However, there were so many customers on the stand that there was no way the team could talk to them all and so clients were walking away empty-handed.
-If you can’t talk to everyone, it’s vital that you have enough literature so you can maximise the exposure you get on the day,
+If you can’t talk to everyone, it’s vital that you have enough literature so you can maximise the exposure you get on the day.